-I can understand your curiosity on how can pain and suffering have value?
+I can understand your curiosity about how can pain and suffering have value.
 I can also predict all those questions in your head.
-We all have a lot of pain and, yes we all suffer.
+We all have a lot of pain, and yes, we all suffer.
 Do we get money for all the pain we endure?
-But the fact is your pain and suffering has value only when it is induced on you by another individual.
+But the fact is your pain and suffering have value only when it is induced on you by another individual.

 Yes, if you are injured by someone with or without their intention.
 Then you are eligible for a personal injury claim.

-A personal injury is inducing any kind of physical or psychological pain to a person by another individual carelessly.
+A personal injury induces any kind of physical or psychological pain to a person by another individual carelessly.

 As humans, we all undergo pain.
 None of us is an exception to it.
 We all know how pain can affect one and his family physically as well as mentally.
 Considering the adverse effects of pain and the sufferings that come along with it, a certain amount of money is charged from the defendant in a personal injury claim.